JRayHunt/mod12_challenge/README.md

 # mod12_challenge
+## Purpose
-Dashboard to support study volunteers as they contribute to Improbable Beef belly button bacteria study
+This dashboard is to support research study volunteers as they contribute to Improbable Beef's belly button bacteria study.

+## Summary
+This challenge was difficult.
+I have never used Javascript before and was suprised by it's flexibility, but also how particular it is compaired with Python.
+As always, the TAs were a constant help.